 - A. Requirement.
 Clear vision areas are required in locations where an unobstructed view of approaching traffic is necessary for the safety of pedestrians, bicyclists and drivers.
 A clear vision area is typically, but not exclusively, a triangular area at the intersection of two (2) streets, or a street and a driveway.
-No structure, wall, fence, shrubbery, parked vehicle, stored material, or trees shall be placed, erected, planted or maintained on any lot which will obstruct the view of the driver of a vehicle approaching an intersection or driveway. - Clear Vision Area
+No structure, wall, fence, shrubbery, parked vehicle, stored material, or trees shall be placed, erected, planted or maintained on any lot which will obstruct the view of the driver of a vehicle approaching an intersection or driveway. - B. Measurement.
+At the intersection of two (2) streets or the intersection of a street and a driveway, the required clear vision area shall be established as follows: